nataleecodes/cloud-build-update/README.md

 directory to `/workspace` for the build context and the `~/.config` directory for GCR credentials.

-#### Running kaniko in Google Cloud Build
+#### Running kaniko in Cloud Build

 Requirements:

 - A [build context](#kaniko-build-contexts)

-To run kaniko in GCB, add it to your build config as a build step:
+To run kaniko in Cloud Build, add it to your build config as a build step:

 ```yaml
 steps: